 These two links above are excerpts from a free ebook, Reading the Bible in 3D, which is the next place to go for a good rundown on how the Bible uses symbols, images, symmetry and repetition to communicate, the same tools employed by modern novels, movies and TV shows.

 Once you have this introduction under your belt, you can get into Bible Matrix: An Introduction to the DNA of the Scriptures, which provides an overview of the entire Bible using this “fractal” premise.
 You’ll discover that a lot of the things that seem weird about the Bible begin to make perfect sense.
 You can read the foreword by Dr Peter Leithart here.

-For an introduction to the symbol language of the Bible, read James B. Jordan’s groundbreaking Through New Eyes: Developing a Biblical View of the World, also available for free in PDF.
+For an introduction to the symbol language of the Bible, read James B. Jordan’s groundbreaking Through New Eyes: Developing a Biblical View of the World, also available for free in PDF here.

-All of these books and more are available to members in the Online Library.
+All of these books and more are available to patrons in the Online Library.